opengsn/docs/contracts/index.md

 # Writing GSN-capable contracts

 The [Gas Station Network](https://www.opengsn.org) allows you to build apps where you pay for your users transactions, so they do not need to hold Ether to pay for gas, easing their onboarding process.
-In this guide, we will learn how to write smart contracts that can receive transactions from the GSN
+In this guide, we will learn how to write smart contracts that can receive transactions from the GSN.
-.

 If you're new to the GSN, you probably want to first take a look at the [overview of the system](../index.md) to get a clearer picture of how gasless transactions are achieved.
 Otherwise, strap in!